leqwin/monbooru/README.md

 ## Inotify limit (Docker)

 If the watcher reports an inotify limit error, raise `fs.inotify.max_user_instances` on the host (not inside the container) and restart.
 Alternatively, disable the watcher in Settings and use the manual Sync button when adding new files.

+---

+## Warning

+> **Intended for local network use.** This project is not designed for direct exposure to the public internet.